View regional historic publications.

 This report looks at the archaeological evidence of adaptations Māori gardeners made to the landscape in order to grow vegetables which were suited to a warmer climate.

 DOC manages a range of historic sites around New Zealand.
-This register provides a list of sites in each conservancy.
+This register provides a list of sites managed by DOC in 2009.

 This is a summary of a 2002 report that found there are 87 New Zealand shore whaling stations and sites for which there is good archaeological and/or historical evidence.